Skip to product information

 A = good

-Patterns and colors may vary from one bracelet to another
+Patterns and colors may vary from bracelet to bracelet

-Sodalite is a mineral species of the silicate group, subgroup of feldspathoid tectosilicates, composed of aluminum chlorine and sodium silicate.
+Sodalite is a mineral species of the silicate group, subgroup of feldspathoid tectosilicates, composed of aluminum chloride and sodium silicate.
 This subgroup has a low silica content.
 Sodalite is found in igneous rocks and meteorites.

 Sodalite is often confused with lapis lazuli, which is a combination of several minerals.
-Lapis lazuli contains haüyne, sodalite, calcite and pyrite.
+Lapis lazuli contains haüyne, sodalite, calcite, and pyrite.
 It should be noted that pyrite is extremely rare in sodalite.

-Sodalite was discovered and identified at the beginning of the 19th century.
-However, the Romans already used sodalite but in a gray or greenish color.
-This is sodalite from Vesuvius.
-17,000 years ago, the “Somma” volcano collapsed and gave birth to Vesuvius.
-The lava released by Vesuvius contains sodalite.
+Sodalite was discovered and identified in the early 19th century.
+However, the Romans were already using sodalite, but it was gray or greenish in color.
+This is the sodalite from Vesuvius.
+17,000 years ago, the volcano "La Somma" collapsed, giving rise to Vesuvius.
+The lava emitted by Vesuvius contains sodalite.

 The main deposits are located in Brazil, Namibia, Egypt, etc.